david-oc-miller/event-sourcing-demo/docs/system-structure.md

 As a proof of concept, I need only a very simple interface.
 The event store will be a simple Linux service, with a command line to submit and query events.

+To illustrate how events may cause side effects, some events may result in sending email notifications.

 ## Component Diagram

 ![Components](components.png)